Headbright/applink/README.md

 ## Deployment

 As a static page, you can deploy this to any static hosting provider as described in the [Vite documentation](https://vitejs.dev/guide/static-deploy.html).

+## GitHub Pages

+As we also use GitHubPage for hosting, we have a GitHub Action that builds the project and deploys it.
+You can find the workflow in `.github/workflows/deploy.yml`.